datumorphism/datumorphism.github.io/content/wiki/statistical-hypothesis-testing/sign-test.md

 Naively, we could simply count the number of yes and find the probability of yes in this sample, i.e.,

-$$
+{{<m>}}
-\frac{number of yes}{total experiments} = \frac{6}{8} = 75%.
+\frac{\text{number of yes}}{\text{total experiments}} = \frac{6}{8} = 75\%.
-$$
+{{</m>}}

-It seems that we have more experts find that the expensive wine taste better.
+It seems that we have more experts find that expensive wine tastes better.

-Is the expensive wine really better?
+Is expensive wine really better?
 Remember that we could have fluctuations when drawing samples from the population.
 We need a statistical test.

 The sign test fits perfectly into this scenario.
 If the wines are the same, then we would have a probability of 0.5 for an expert to identify the differences between the wines, $p_0=0.5$.
 Then we ask this question:

 What is the probability that we would find 6 experts that tell the difference out of 8 experts, given the condition that the wins are the same?

 This becomes a binomial distribution problem.
-To have 6 successful experiments out of 8 given success probability of 0.5, we have
+To have 6 successful experiments out of 8 given a success probability of 0.5, we have

 $$
 C_8^6 0.5^6(1-0.5)^2 = 28 * \frac{1}{2^6} * \frac{1}{2^2} = 0.109
 $$

-This mean that the probability that we find 6 experts speaking for the expensive wine is 0.109 even if the wines are not different by the taste.
+This means that the probability that we find 6 experts speaking for the expensive wine is 0.109 even if the wines are not different by the taste.
 We usually don't think this is a rare event.
 That being said, we can not determine if the expensive wine tastes better by using these data.

 ## The Sign Test